-Furthermore, any financial ratio based on the cost of goods sold figure may be difficult to interpret.
+Furthermore, any financial ratio based on the cost of goods sold figure may be difficult to interpret given the potential for such variance in reported figures.
 For example, the gross profit margin is defined as sales minus cost of goods sold divided by sales.
 In its May 2010 annual report, General Mills reported sales of \$14,796.5 million and cost of sales of \$8,922.9 million, leaving a gross profit of \$5,873.1 million and a gross profit margin of 39.7 percent.
-Yet the figures reported in the Compustat database, which removes depreciation expenses from the reported cost of goods sold, shows cost of goods sold of \$8,417.8 million, resulting in gross profits of \$6,378.7 million and a gross profit margin of 43.1 percent.
+Yet the figures reported for the company in the Compustat database, which removes depreciation expenses and makes a few other minor adjustments to the reported cost of goods sold figure, shows cost of goods sold to be \$8,417.8 million, resulting in gross profits of \$6,378.7 million, and a gross profit margin of 43.1 percent.
 Without understanding the role that depreciation plays in inventory costing, analysts may make incorrect assessments about the company's results.
-Comparing the gross profit results reported by General Mills in its financial statements against industry or peer averages generated by the Compustat database that removes depreciation expense from cost of goods sold before calculating gross profits could easily lead analysts not aware of this discrepancy to conclude that the company's gross profit margin is underperforming when compared to those of its peers.
+Comparing the actual gross profit results reported by General Mills in its financial statements against industry or peer averages generated by the Compustat database that removes depreciation expense from cost of goods sold before calculating gross profits could easily lead analysts not aware of this discrepancy to conclude that the company's gross profit margin is underperforming when compared to those of its peers.

 There are other financial ratios that could be similarly misinterpreted.
 Inventory turnover and days' sales in inventory are two common ratios used to examine a company's ability to control its inventory costs.
 Inventory turnover is defined as cost of goods sold divided by average inventory.
-Days' sales in inventory is defined as average inventory divided by daily cost of goods sold, with daily cost of goods sold calculated as total cost of goods sold divided by 365 days.
+Days' sales in inventory is defined as year-end (or annual average) inventory divided by daily cost of goods sold, with daily cost of goods sold calculated as total cost of goods sold divided by 365 days.
 To the extent that the cost of goods sold figure does not include the associated depreciation, inventory turnover would be lower and days' sales in inventory would be higher.
 This could lead analysts to conclude that the company is less efficient managing its inventory and that the inventory is less liquid, two conclusions that may be incorrect.
 In the case of General Mills, where the difference between reported cost of goods sold and a cost of goods sold figure with depreciation removed is approximately \$500 million for a company with inventory levels around \$1,300 million, one can begin to appreciate the potential magnitude of the problem.